 SenS II was an improved and much more stable version of SenS I. Additionally SenS II was equipped with an internal sequencer.
 SenS II is mainly used for live performances.
 The internal sequencer gave the performer much more freedom to manipulate rhythms, melodies and other events live.
 For this an improved version of the SenSorSuit was used.

 With the development of SenS III we improved all the different aspects of SenS II.
 Different editors like the Decor Builder, AV Block Editor and Tag Editor made the system much more user friendly.
 SenS III was much better controllable with an external music sequencer which made it easier to create more complex compositions, like On d Job and My Technology.
 SenS III was used for many performances.

 SenS IV was a much improved version of SenS III, with the added functionality to make video recordings live on stage and use these recordings directly in a performance.
 SenS IV was a very solid video sampling, mix, effects and real time motion graphic system that was used for a wide range of projects.
 We have been awarded with a Webby Award for this work.

 2010 – Senna

-Senna is a professional video sampler for childeren.
+Senna is a visual music instrument for childeren.
 It has the same features as SenS IV but with a very different interface.
 The interface of Senna comprises of a virtual 3D space where all the interface elements coexist together.
-A creative quest guides children step-by-step through the process of making an audiovisual sample composition.
+A creative quest guides children step-by-step through the process of making an audiovisual composition.
 They can download YouTube videos, make video beats, video melodies, make a story and apply audio visual 3D effects.

 2012 – Sensei